T-Mosher/ml-support/ex1/ex1-faq.md

 ### Q4b) When I run the submit script, I get an HTML error that includes "Oops, an error occurred"

 This will happen if you are using Octave 4.0.0.
 Octave 4.0.0 is broken.
-Install Octave 4.0.1 or later.
+Do not use it.
+See Q3 above.

 Another cause of this error is if you have more than one Coursera account, or if you registered through Facebook.
 If so, contact the Help Center.